mattyoung101/omicron2d/README.md

 Omicron2D aims to be a team competing in the [RoboCup Soccer 2D Simulation league](https://rcsoccersim.github.io/).
 It is currently in early stages of development.
 This project is written entirely from scratch in Kotlin, and runs on the JVM.
-Whereas most teams in RoboCup 2D are a fork of HELIOS' C++ source code (or use librcsc/agent2d in some form), Omicron2D aims to be completely original and written from the ground up.
+Comparatively, while most teams in RoboCup 2D are a fork of HELIOS' base C++ source code (or use librcsc/agent2d in some form), Omicron2D aims to be completely original and written from the ground up.

-Omicron2D is currently an independent project consisting of only one developer: me, Matt Young (previously software engineer on the RoboCup Jr team).
+Unfortunately, while most RoboCup 2D teams consist of multiple post-graduate researchers, Omicron2D currently consists of only one very busy undergraduate student (myself, Matt Young).
 This means development will likely be very slow!
 However, any feedback or assistance is welcomed (just open a GitHub issue).

 The project is licenced under the Mozilla Public License v2.0, see LICENSE.txt for info.

 ## Project status

-Updated: March 2020
+Updated: July 2021

-**Note:** As it turns out, university life is actually quite busy - so I can probably only work on Omicron2D on the holidays and weekends if I'm free and motivated.
-This means that development will be a lot slower since I'm only a one man team.
-Hopefully we'll have acceptable gameplay by the time I graduate (~3 years from now!!)

-Working on basic movement behaviours, then will do some higher level ones.
-Currently have MoveToPoint, MoveToPointLooking, TurnBodyTo and Wait behaviours implemented.
+**Status:** Still working on movement behaviours.
+Also working on debug webapp now (should help to fix some issues) and implemented a pretty cool behaviour tree framework.
+The behaviour trees are written in YAML, where each line in the YAML document is JavaScript that is evaluated using an embedded GraalJS instance.

 Previously finished: